Must-Know Local SEO Statistics For Your Business Growth

 With such strong signals being sent from reviews alone, it’s worth considering your current review management strategy.

-With all of these local SEO statistics being thrown around online, it can be tempting to bury your head in the digital sand.
-But they actually are an opportunity to stand out!
+With all of these local SEO stats being thrown around online, it can be tempting to bury your head in the digital sand.
+But they actually are an opportunity to stand out.

-Staying on top of location-based marketing strategies can make a world of difference to your business.
-In our latest benchmark report, we found that most multi-location businesses still aren’t getting the basics right toget found:
+The good news is: 94% of top-performing brands have a dedicated local marketing strategy.
+However, our latest benchmark report, we found that most multi-location businesses still aren’t getting the basics right to get found:

 29% do not use online business listings.